svj-aventador/xrpl-dev-portal/content/_snippets/post-rippled-install.md

 For information about `rippled` log messages, see [Understanding Log Messages](understanding-log-messages.html).

-After your `rippled` has synchronized with the rest of the network, you have a fully functional stock `rippled` server that you can use for local signing and API access to the SGY Ledger.
+After your `rippled` has synchronized with the rest of the network, you have a fully functional stock `rippled` server that you can use for local signing and API access to the RCP Ledger.
 Use [`rippled` server states](rippled-server-states.html) to tell whether your `rippled` server has synchronized with the network.
 You can use the [`rippled` commandline interface](get-started-with-the-rippled-api.html#commandline) to test this quickly:

 {% if currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md" or
       currentpage.md == "tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md" %}